practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Dart/README.md

 ## Idea of Dart

-At first, I also wanted to cramp Dart into page [From "back-end" to "front-end" programming languages, and back](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20%22web%20languages%22%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#from-back-end-to-front-end-programming-languages-and-back).
+At first, I also wanted to cramp Google's Dart into page [From "back-end" to "front-end" programming languages, and back](https://github.com/practicalcomputerscience/MicrobenchmarkGPHLlanguages/tree/main/03%20-%20source%20code/05%20-%20%22web%20languages%22%20on%20node.js%2C%20WebAssembly%20and%20Wasmtime#from-back-end-to-front-end-programming-languages-and-back) as a "web language", and same like TypeScript, a web language to overcome the deficits of JavaScript.

+For example, in 2011 Dart was officially introduced as a "programming language for building web applications": https://blog.chromium.org/2011/10/dart-language-for-structured.html

 But then I discovered that Dart right from start evolved around its own and rich ecosystem, with "front-end" and "back-end" in mind, which allows Dart source code to run on a variety of plattforms.

-By the way: Dart was an earlier effort than TypeScript to overcome the deficits of JavaScript.

 So, I came to the conclusion that Dart deserves it's own page.